MoBil

 Who should use it?

-Mobil is facilitated by community leaders, urban planners, local governments, and cultural organizations.
+Mobil is facilitated by community leaders, urban planners, local governments, and cultural organisations.
 It is designed for broad public use, especially by residents and vulnerable or underrepresented groups who often lack access to participatory urban design processes.

 How to use it?

-Mobil consists of four lightweight, easy-to-assemble modules—ARK, TOUR, GOAL, and PANIER!—each supporting a different activity or function.
+Mobil consists of four lightweight, easy-to-assemble modules (ARK, TOUR, GOAL, and PANIER!), each supporting a different activity or function.
 The modules can be combined and adapted to different sites and needs.
 Installation typically takes 1–2 hours, with recommended use over multiple days.
 Materials include plastic connectors, aluminium/PVC tubes, and locking pins.
 Setups require local permissions and are mostly suited for outdoor use, with some indoor applications possible.
-Mobil is more than a physical installation—it is a participatory process that sparks local dialogue, brings people together, and enables hands-on, sustainable transformation of public space.
+MoBil is more than a physical installation—it is a participatory process that sparks local dialogue, brings people together, and enables hands-on, sustainable transformation of public space.

 Resources